 Fire Prevention Technology

 Available to any student who earns a WIU Bachelor's degree and completes the seven core FESHE courses and one or both of the concentrations.
 The specific FESHE course requirements to earn the certification appear in the table below and include a minimum of ten courses - the seven core courses, plus three courses from one of the two concentrations.
-It is possible to earn both certifications if all 13 courses are completed.
+Note: It is possible to earn both certifications if all 13 courses are completed.